Jolt (film): Plot

-An ex-bouncer, Lindy Lewis, suffers from intermittent explosive disorder, which is triggered by interactions with people.
+An ex-bouncer, Lindy Lewis, suffers from intermittent explosive disorder, which is triggered by interactions with annoying people.
 She has been seeing a psychiatrist, Dr. Ivan Munchin, who has been attempting to treat her disorder with an electroshock vest, which is slowly becoming less effective.
 He advises that she try forming a relationship with someone as another path to treatment.
 Against her better judgement, she goes on a date with an accountant named Justin, with whom she gets on very well.
 Just before their next date, she discovers that he has been murdered.
-After the police seem indifferent to his killing, she goes on a hunt for the killer.
-She steals his belongings from the police station, and escapes from Detectives Vicars and Nevin in Justin's McLaren 600LT Spider, ending in a crash which puts Vicars in the hospital.
-She uses Justin's phone to discover who he had been working for, which leads her to an arms dealer, who, after interrogation, tells her that it was his boss, Gareth Fizal.
+Frustrated by the procedural approach taken by the police, she goes on a hunt for the killer.
+She steals Justin's personal effects from the evidence locker and escapes from Detectives Vicars and Nevin in Justin's McLaren 600LT Spider, ending in a crash which puts Vicars in the hospital.
+She uses a hacker, Andy, to break into Justin's phone to discover who he had been working for, which leads her to an arms dealer, who, after interrogation, tells her that it was his boss, Gareth Fizal.

 She tells the police of the information she has uncovered, and Vicars gives her Fizal's location, but Nevin tries to stop her.
 She escapes Nevin and travels to Fizal's office building, where the head of security, Delacroix, detains her and confiscates her vest before releasing her.
 Delacroix informs Fizal, who asks for Lindy to be dealt with, while Lindy goes to see her psychiatrist to be provided with another electroshock vest.
 While she is there, her home is boobytrapped with explosives, but she disarms them and takes them with her, setting her own explosion in her apartment to make Delacroix and Fizal believe that they have been successful.